Pro Insights

 Advantages

-- A sealed system reduces the strain on your HVAC equipment, extending its lifespan.
+- A sealed duct system reduces the operational strain on HVAC units, potentially extending equipment lifespan by several years and minimizing maintenance requirements.

 Considerations